freqtrade/freqtrade/docs/pre-requisite.md

 For a description of the Bot API, see this page: https://core.telegram.org/bots/api
 ```
+**1.6.
+Don't forget to start the conversation with your bot, by clicking /START button**

 ### 2. Get your user id
 **2.1.
 Talk to https://telegram.me/userinfobot**
 **2.2.
 Get your "Id", you will use it for the config parameter
 `chat_id`.**